dphiffer/chickenbot.phiffer.org/README.md

 -   Send `announce: [message]` to relay a message to everyone (or just `announce` to announce all subsequent messages, for one hour)
 -   Send `[name]: [message]` to relay a message to a particular person by name.
 -   Send `backup: [name]` to reassign the designated backup to someone else.
+-   Send `ready` to reset things so that scheduling can proceed.

 ## Scheduling tasks